 Hearth cooking demonstration by local period cooking expert, Sally Waltz in the old summer kitchen.
 10 am – 3 pm.
 Museum house open for tours throughout the day.
 Allnatural crafts and historical items for sale.
 Visit the Historical Society’s booth in the Festival area.

 Tour the surgical center and sanitarium of Dr. Austin Lamar.
 Restored and maintained by the Central Maryland Heritage League, Dr. Lamar’s surgical suite, recovery room and equipment are on display.

 Heritage Festival Booth

 Location: Main Street in Front of Town Hall

-Be sure to check out the Middletown Heritage Festival booth.
+Be sure to check out the Middletown Heritage Festival booth located on Main Street in front of Town Hall.
 We have loads of merchandise for sale to remember your day at the festival!
 Mugs, t-shirts and other great keepsakes await you at the Heritage Booth.

 Christmas in the Valley Ornament – Town of Middletown Booth

 The 2014 Christmas in the Valley collectible ornament honors Middletown’s rich agricultural heritage.
 The view is taken from near the water tower looking southwest towards downtown.
 The plowed fields and cow represent the farming that continues today.
 The red barn was placed in the scene to represent the many barns that dot our valley.
 This ornament in 7th in a series.
 The ornaments are available for sale on the Town of Middletown’s booth at Heritage Days, at the town office during normal business hours and at Christmas in the Valley. $25 with a stand.

 Zion Lutheran Church